+If you are filing as an individual due to the death of your spouse, submit a copy of the death certificate with your petition, along with evidence of the qualifying relationship.
 If you are a child filing separately from your conditional permanent resident parent, submit a full explanation as to why you are filing separately, along with copies of any supporting documentation.
+For example, if you are filing separately from your conditional permanent resident parent because your conditional permanent resident parent is deceased, please submit a copy of the death certificate.